Keyboard shortcuts

 A target is a process configured by the user that Orbit invokes during the execution stage of the build process.
 A target is given a name such that it can be identified throughout the system and may be comprised of a command, arguments, and custom filesets.

-A target's behavio during the execution stage typically follows 3 steps:
+A target's behavior during the execution stage typically follows three steps:

-Users must configure their own targets; no default targets are included with Orbit.
+Users must configure their own targets; no targets are included by default with Orbit.

 VHDL